rdr-cyber/Book_Store_Management/README.md

     *   **Digital Library:** Purchased digital books are accessible through the reader's personal digital library on the platform, allowing them to read their books anytime, anywhere.

 4.  **Community Interaction:**
-    *   **Reviews and Ratings:** Readers can leave reviews and ratings for books they have read, contributing to the community and helping other readers discover new titles.
+    *   **Reviews and Ratings:** Readers can leave reviews and ratings for books as well as gift a particular book to someone else's reader account by gifting them the book using the donor's own credit/debit card purchase which they have read, contributing to the community and helping other readers discover new titles.

 ### For Authors: